Web Hosting Performance Test: 120 Days of Real Data

 - Full page load time: Complete page with all assets loaded (GTmetrix weekly tests)

-- Support response time: Minutes from ticket submission to first human response (stopwatch, documented in spreadsheet)
+- Support response time: Minutes from ticket submission to first human response (documented by stopwatch in a spreadsheet)

 - Geographic performance: Load times from 10 global locations (GTmetrix)